The Biggest Loser posted on June 9th, 2014

 By Marianne Burkett

-If you have any concerns or questions about your library and troubleshooting, contact your Music Scheduling Consultant for some quick answers!
+If you have any questions about how to cut down on your time spent creating or editing logs, contact your Music Scheduling Consultant!